abpframework/abp/docs/en/Community-Articles/2022-11-29-Rate-Limiting/Post.md

 }
 ```

-In the above example, `TokenBucketLimiter` is used for each authenticated user, while `SlidingWindowLimiter` is used all anonymous user.
-Additionally, as a global limiter, `ConcurrencyLimiter` is used for each tenant, while rate limiting is disabled for the host(tenant is not available).
+In the above example, the `TokenBucketLimiter` is used for each authenticated user, while the `SlidingWindowLimiter` is used for all anonymous users.
+Additionally, as a global limiter, the `ConcurrencyLimiter` is used for each tenant, while rate limiting is disabled for the host(tenant is not available).
 Also, for requests that are rejected when the limit is reached, sets the response status code to [429 Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) and the response mentions when to retry (if available from the rate-limiting metadata).

 Let's call the `ConfigureRateLimiters` method that we created in the `ConfigureServices` method.